nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 ---
 title: Upgrade Guide
-contributors: [rigor789, jlooper]
+contributors: [rigor789, jlooper, ikoevska]
 outdated: false
 ---

 > Estimated time for the upgrade: **10-20 minutes**.

-If you scaffolded a NativeScript-Vue app using the 1.3.1 version of the Vue-CLI template, it's time to upgrade to the newest version, 2.0, and this guide will help you do that.
-The new template has a different folder structure from the older one:
+If you scaffolded a NativeScript-Vue app using the 1.3.1 version of the Vue-CLI template, it's time to upgrade to the newest 2.0 version.
+This guide will help you do that.

+## Upgrade overivew

+The new template has a different folder structure:

 ![New folder structure](/screenshots/old-new-folder-structure.png)

-**Step 1**
+The simplified upgrade process involves:

-Start by creating a new app using the Vue-CLI template.
+1. Creating a new project from the updated template.
+1. Copying files from your old app into the new one.
+1. Rearranging and adding some files.

+## Step 1: Create new app

-> **TIP:** Make sure you use the same preinstallation commands in this new project that you used when creating the older version; for example, if you installed Vuex in the CLI the first time, do it again now.
+Use the Vue-CLI template to create a new app.
+Make sure to run the same preinstallation commands that you used for the old version.
+For example, if you installed Vuex in the CLI the first time, do it again now.

+Run the following command to create a new project from the Vue-CLI template.

 ```shell
 $ npm install -g @vue/cli @vue/cli-init